 Monthly

 With a monthly pay schedule, payroll is processed once a month.
 It’s not as common as the others and results in only 12 pay dates in the year.
 Some companies pay employees on the last Friday of each month, while others opt to pay on the last day of the month.
 If that happens to be on the weekend, they may pay on the last weekday before it.
-Monthly is used the least frequently of the pay schedules but is sometimes used by businesses that offer professional or business services.
+While it simplifies payroll administration, monthly periods require employees to exercise careful budgeting to manage their expenses between payments.

 Semimonthly

 Semimonthly, which is sometimes confused with biweekly, means twice a month.
 Many companies opt to pay on the 15th and last day of every month.
 If either of those days falls on a weekend, payroll is processed on the closest weekday before it.
 The pay period can include 14 to 16 days, depending on the number of days in the month.
-Typically, businesses in the financial, information technology, professional, and business service industries pay semimonthly—it’s the second least frequently used pay schedule.
+While it simplifies accounting, it can complicate calculations when periods split work weeks.

 Biweekly